 Or, consider using a general rewards credit card that will give you a bit of cash back for your purchases.
 You may not be able to fund your entire project with a smaller credit line, but you can put some purchases on it.
 Many even come with 0% introductory APR periods that last pretty long.

-If you this review was helpful to you, go ahead and share it with a friend!
+If this review was helpful to you, go ahead and share it with a friend!
 How do you like to shop at The Home Depot?
-If you use the Home Depot Project Loan, do you mind paying the interest?
-Click here to leave your own review for other visitors, we’d love to hear from you!
+If you use The Home Depot Project Loan, do you end up paying a lot of interest?
+Leave your own review for other visitors below, we’d love to hear from you!